* ECB drops easing bias

 * But signals inflation caution, reactive policy

-LONDON, March 8 (Reuters) - The euro fell and bond yields in southern Europe hit multi-week lows on Thursday, after the ECB dropped a pledge to boost bond buying if needed but suggested subdued inflation would ensure a slow route back to policy normalisation.
+LONDON, March 8 (Reuters) - The euro fell and bond yields in southern Europe hit one-month lows on Thursday, after the ECB dropped a pledge to boost bond buying if needed but suggested subdued inflation would ensure a slow route back to policy normalisation.